 Patients from across the nation trust their orthopaedic care to the specialists at UAB Medicine, where they benefit from treatment delivered by skilled professionals in a compassionate environment.
 Our physicians and surgeons perform a wide range of complex and minimally invasive procedures and treatments, from joint replacements and bone cancer screenings to scoliosis correction and injury repair.
-They work closely with UAB Medicine specialists in other areas – including physical therapists, nutritionists, and oncologists – to ensure that you receive comprehensive and personalized care.
-Our pledge is to work with you to determine the best course of care for your individual needs, and we keep you informed every step of the way.
-You will find that we offer all levels of care and can take care of our patients from start to finish.
-Our team can take care and manage anything from a simple first time hip replacement to one that has been operated on numerous times requiring extensive reconstruction utilizing state of the art medicine.
+They work closely with UAB Medicine specialists in other areas – including physical therapists, nutritionists, and oncologists – to ensure that patients receive comprehensive and personalized care.

-Following a hip replacement, we encourage you to begin moving on the day of surgery with the help of physical therapy or nursing staff.
-You will undergo 2 sessions of therapy per day during your hospital stay, which will help improve and expedite your recovery and increase the chances that you will be discharged home rather than to a rehabilitation program or skilled nursing facility.
-At UAB Medicine we offer anterior hip replacement to those who meet the criteria for surgery.
-This new approach gives added benefits in recovery and improvement during the first two weeks after surgery.
-We also implement a new pain control protocol, which will help decrease your pain and give you greater ability to move.
+Following a hip replacement, we encourage you to begin moving on the day of surgery, with the help of physical therapy or nursing staff.
+You will work with physical therapists during your hospital stay, which helps improve and speeds up your recovery and increases the chances that you will be discharged home rather than to a rehabilitation program or skilled nursing facility.

 Care Providers